drbean/curriculum/conversation/work/slides.md

 - It was really challenging for me to do that but I ...
 - And um, it sounds funny now, but at the time it was ...

+Assessing 'Frame'

+- Who was the Assessor?
+- What was the Phenomenon?
+- What was the Value of the Phenomenon?
+- What was the Feature of the Phenomenon on which the Phenomenon was assessed?

 # Recording